Table of Contents

 • Quick dinner.
 Make extra and freeze to use in Quesadillas with Homemade Flour Tortillas or on top of your favorite salad for a quick weeknight meal.

-• flank steak The best cut of beef to use for carne asada is either flank steak or skirt steak.
-Those types of beef are thin and easy to slice for tacos and other Mexican dishes.
+• 1½ pounds flank steak The best cut of beef is either flank steak or skirt steak.
+They are thin and easy to slice for tacos and other Mexican dishes.

-• lime juice fresh or from a bottle
+• 3 tablespoons lime juice – use 1-2 fresh limes or juice from a bottle

 How to Make Carne Asada

 1. MARINADE.
-Whisk together the marinade ingredients (olive oil, lime juice, cilantro, minced garlic cloves, ground cumin, and chili powder) in a small bowl.
+Whisk olive oil, lime juice, chopped cilantro, minced garlic, cumin powder, and chili powder in a small bowl.

-2. MARINATE.
-Add the steak to the bowl, baking dish, or a bag (with the marinade poured over).
-Make sure the meat is coated and marinates in the refrigerator for at least 2-3 hours (it not only enhances the flavors but increases the tenderness of the meat).
+• Add the 1½ pounds flank steak to a bowl, baking dish, or a bag (with the marinade poured over).
+Make sure the meat is coated and marinated in the refrigerator for at least 2-3 hours (it not only enhances the flavors but increases the tenderness of the meat).
 Discard excess marinade.

-3. GRILL.
-Heat your grill to medium-high heat and cook the marinated meat for 5-7 minutes on each side (internal meat temp should be at 125 degrees F when using an instant-read thermometer – we usually cook the meat to medium or medium-rare).
+2. GRILL.
+Heat your grill to medium-high heat and cook the marinated meat for 5-7 minutes on each side (internal meat temp should be at 135°F when using an instant-read thermometer – we usually cook the meat to medium or medium-rare).

 • Let the grilled meat rest on the cutting board for 5 minutes.
 Slice the carne asada at an angle against the grain with a sharp knife and serve warm.